Pottery Wheel Buyers Guide

 The Shimpo RK-Whisper might look a little different compared to other pottery wheels, but this little powerhouse is super quiet and very dependable.

 For a smaller pottery wheel, she’s nice and sturdy.
-Weighing in at 135 pounds some might need a little help when moving it around.
+Weighing in at 135 pounds, some might need a little help when moving it around.

-Speed Control
+Speed Control:

 A nice feature is the fixed foot pedal with a hand lever option.

-Having the option to control the wheel speed with your hand can come in handy especially when you’re a beginner and not quite used to the pedal yet.
+Having the option to control the wheel speed with your hand can come in handy, especially when you’re a beginner and not quite used to the pedal yet.
 Or if you are having a hard time coordinating your foot with the speed of the wheel.

-Wheel Head
+Wheel Head:

 The wheel head is 12 inches, and the bat head is 10 inches.
 Accommodates both left and right-handed users, the wheel goes clockwise and counter-clockwise.

 Shimpo RX Whisper is number one when it comes to quiet.
 You don’t know it’s on unless you see the wheel spinning.
-Its brushless DC motor with direct drive (no belt) keeps the Wheel running smooth.
+Its brushless DC motor with direct drive (no belt) keeps the Wheel running smoothly.
 The motor is also completely enclosed.

 The wheel rotates at 250 revolutions per minute, which is pretty nice for a wheel with only ½ HP motor.
 Centering capacity is good at 100 pounds, which is fine if you are not planning to throw with large amounts of clay and apply a lot of weight on a contestant basis.
+The Simpo Pottery Wheel Lasts for many many years.

 All Shimpo models now come with a Five-year Warranty that will repair and replace under normal use.
-This warranty covers anyone who owns the wheel within the 5-year time frame (warranty starts the day the wheel was purchased up until 5 years from that date) not just the original owner.
+This warranty covers anyone who owns the wheel within the 5-year time frame (warranty starts the day the wheel was purchased up until 5 years from that date), not just the original owner.

 This Shimpo has a good price point, and they last a long time.
 The one in the studio is 8 years old and still runs great.
-Check the current price here
+Check the current price here.

-Other Features
+Other Features:

-The Shimpo is 20 inches wide, 21 inches long and 20 inches high, and doesn’t have a shelf to set your supplies on.
+The Shimpo is 20 inches wide, 21 inches long, and 20 inches high and doesn’t have a shelf to set your supplies on.
 More about shelves below.

-My Final Can’t-Miss Pottery Wheel Is the Speedball Clay Boss
+Another Good Choice Is the Speedball Clay Boss

-You’ll really like this little powerhouse if you prefer something on the lighter side (100 lbs.) with the same power as the Shimpo RK -Whisper, the Speedball Clay Boss may be just the right fit for you.
+You’ll really like this little powerhouse; if you prefer something on the lighter side (100 lbs.) with the same power as the Shimpo RK -Whisper, the Speedball Clay Boss may be just the right fit for you.

 Weighing only 90 pounds, the Clay Boss is still strong, with the wheel mounted on a steel frame.

-Speed Control
+Speed Control:

 This model has a good size foot pedal that holds the speed consistently.
 Has not sped up or slowed down on its own.

-Wheel Head
+Wheel Head:

 The clay Boss has a larger 14-inch wheel for throwing, which many potters favor.

-While you can still reverse the direction of the wheel head on this model.
-You must unplug the power cord to do so.
+While you can still reverse the direction of the wheel head on this model, you must unplug the power cord to do so.

 The Clay Boss also has a ½ HP motor that has a centering capacity of 100 pounds.
 You can hear the motor, but it is not loud.